 Ash – The trash knight brawler stands as one of the best close range options in Brawl Stars.
 The more damage he receives, the faster and more powerful he becomes.
 He works especially well with a Poco or Byron who can heal him constantly throughout a game.
 Overall, we love Ash in several team based modes like Brawl Ball, Gem Grab, and even Hot Zone.

 Additionally, Ash's Super spawns little robotic rat buddies who should provide more frustration for single projectile brawlers.
-He also received multiple buffs in the last couple of updates, including higher HP, more healing from his Chill Pill Gadget, and a faster charging rage bar.
+He also received multiple buffs in recent updates, including higher HP, more healing from his Chill Pill Gadget, and a faster charging rage bar.

 The only thing keeping Ash away from the S+ tier would be Ash's slight delay before attacking.
-While typically not an issue for him, it is known to cause Ash losing those close 1v1 situations.
+While typically not an issue for him, it can cause Ash to lose close 1v1 situations.
 Additionally, most short-range brawlers, including Ash, struggle in maps with very little cover.
 Nevertheless, he stands among the best close-range brawlers in the game.

 Grom – A thrower with incredible range and spread, Grom is not to be trifled with.
 His main attack splits into four bombs that deal a good amount of damage.
 His Super does the same thing, but it's an even bigger bomb, dealing more damage and pushes enemies away.
 Both of his gadgets are useful, whether it means revealing bushes or shooting launching three bombs with one ammo.